Malaysia

 Jungle trail

-The jungle trail is shorter – 3.14km long each way – but it does get pretty steep and quite muddy after the rain.
+The jungle trail is shorter – 3.14km each way – but it does get pretty steep and quite muddy after it rains.
 There’s even a section which requires you to hoist yourself up with a rope.

 There are distance markers you can follow, so you know you’re on the right track.
 Keep going until you see boulders at the top.
 Some might think this is the end of the trail – but walk slightly further along, and you’ll come across a small clearing which overlooks the mountain ridges in the surrounding area.